|

 This is one of Harrison

-Ford's best acting efforts as a tough Philly detective who is
+Ford's best acting efforts as a tough Philly detective, John

-a young Amish boy from corruption in his own police department.
+restroom, and this has uncovered corruption in Book's own police department.
 The

 film is both warm and pleasant, yet extremely intense at times.
 An incredible musical score enhances

 the idyllic countryside scenes.
-This received 8 Oscar nominations (winning Best Screenplay and Best
+This masterpiece received 8 Oscar nominations (winning Best Screenplay and Best

 Edward S. Feldman